PaperMC/Paper/CONTRIBUTING.md

 1. Modify `Paper-Server` and/or `Paper-API` with the appropriate changes;
 1. Type `git add .` inside these directories to add your changes;
 1. Run `git commit` with the desired patch message;
-1. Run `./paper rebuild` in the main directory to convert your commit into a new patch;
+1. Run `./gradlew rebuildPatches` in the main directory to convert your commit into a new patch;
 1. PR the generated patch file(s) back to this repository.